pg-format/pg-formatter/README.md

 Multi-line description of a node or an edge

-* If the first column is empty (i.e. a line begins with spaces or tabs followed by a column describing a label or property), the line is considered a continuation of the previous line.
+* If the first column is empty (i.e. a line begins with arbitrary numbers of spaces or tabs followed by columns describing labels or properties), the line is considered a continuation of the previous line.

+Comments
+* Comment lines begin with `#` followed by any characters and end with a new line.
+Arbitrary numbers of spaces or tabs can be added before `#`.
+* If a line describing a node or an edge ends with a space or tab followed by `#` and any characters, they are considered comments (trailing comments).

 ## Documentation